shakram02/Lwa-Mobile/README.md

 Description
 -----------
+This is an **immensely stripped** version of the original application.

 The Google Authenticator project includes implementations of one-time passcode generators for several mobile platforms, as well as a pluggable authentication module (PAM).
 One-time passcodes are generated using open standards developed by